Blueprint Travelers

 Jump to

-The Mendoza region of Argentina is one of the vineyard jewels of South America with some award-winning wineries (known as bodegas in Spanish), Michelin-starred restaurants, and thermal baths and spas.
-Yes, there are other wine regions in South America, especially in Chile, but it is Mendoza that has produced some of the best wines and is especially known for its Malbecs.
-The quality of the soil rivals European wine destinations.
+The Mendoza region of Argentina is one of the vineyard jewels of South America with award-winning wineries (known as bodegas in Spanish), Michelin-starred restaurants, and thermal baths and spas.
+Yes, there are other highly regarded wine regions in South America, especially in Chile, but it is Mendoza that has produced some of the best wines and is especially known for its Malbecs.
+The quality of the soil rivals European wine destinations which has led to significant investment in the wineries here.
 However, the area is particularly distinct due to its higher elevation and consistent weather that maintains a certain quality of the wine.
 (They claim that there are only good cultivation years in Mendoza.)
+Below is how you can visit some of the best Mendoza wineries.

 How is Mendoza Organized?

 Mendoza is a city found in the province of Mendoza and is the center point for tourism in the region.
 If you are looking into exploring the wine region and doing other adventure activities, we recommend you stay in the center of the town.
-You can read more about the town itself in Kevin’s reflection on our week in Mendoza here.
-The two famous wine areas are Valle de Uco and Lujan de Cuyo and they each have their benefits.
+The two famous wine areas outside of Mendoza city are Valle de Uco and Lujan de Cuyo and they each have their benefits.
+If you are only looking at visiting the best wineries in Mendoza, it may be better to stay in the more scenic accommodations in either of these two wine regions.

 One of the plazas in the city of Mendoza

 Lujan de Cuyo is the wine region closest to the city of Mendoza.
-It is the area that most group tours go through because of its proximity to the city.
-You can also hire a private driver to take you to the different bodegas here.
+It is the area that most group tours go through because of its proximity to the city and has some of the best Mendoza wineries for the more casual wine drinkers.
+You can also hire a private driver to take you to the different bodegas here if you would like to pick out your specific bodegas rather than visit the ones predetermined by a tour group.

 If you are looking for award-winning wines and picturesque vineyards and bodegas, then Valle de Uco is the area that you should look into.
 This valley hosts the top wines of Argentina but it is about 1.5 hours from the city of Mendoza.
 There are also several hotels in the valley if you are looking for a more intimate experience.
 To visit the different bodegas, you will need to hire a private driver.